-The only exception to the commercial break being taken at these stoppages of play are 1) when a goal is scored, 2) when there is a call for a penalty shot, 3) when an icing infraction is called, except when a penalty or penalties are assessed at the icing call that affect the on-ice strength of either team, or 4) when a fight breaks out on ice.
+The only exception to the commercial break being taken at these stoppages of play are:

+- 1) when a goal is scored - 2) when there is a call for a penalty shot - 3) when an icing infraction is called, except when a penalty or penalties are assessed at the icing call that affects the on-ice strength of either team - 4) when a fight breaks out on ice - 5) When the net is dislodged accidentally by a defending player (incl. goalkeeper) - 6) When the puck is shot into the end zone from beyond the center red line and the goalkeeper freezes the puck resulting in a stoppage of play.